BenevolentBurger/NBA-Player-Similarity-Generator/README.md

-NBA Player Similarity Finder is a Python application that helps users find the three most similar NBA players to a given player based on historical and current basketball statistics.
+NBA Player Similarity Generator is a Python application that helps users find the three most similar NBA players to a given player based on historical and current basketball statistics.

 The application utilizes the NBA API for real-time player statistics and implements machine learning techniques for accurate player comparisons.